PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 ‘prospective party’ has the meaning given to it in Rule 3.1 of the FPR;

-‘prospective respondent’ has the meaning given to it in Rule 3.1 of the FPR;
+‘prospective respondent’ means a person who would be a likely respondent to the proceedings in the relevant family application (which has the meaning given to it in Rule 3.1 of the FPR);

 ‘protective injunction’ means an order made by the court–

-(a) in respect of persons who are in a family relationship with each other, containing any of the following provisions-
+(a) in respect of persons who are personally connected with each other, containing any of the following provisions-

 (i) protecting a person from harm, intimidation, threats or harassment;